awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-greengrass-devicedefinitionversion-device.md

 <a name="aws-properties-greengrass-devicedefinitionversion-device-description"></a> A device is an AWS IoT device \(thing\) that's added to a Greengrass group\.
 Greengrass devices can communicate with the Greengrass core in the same group\.
 For more information, see [What Is AWS IoT Greengrass?](https://docs.aws.amazon.com/greengrass/latest/developerguide/what-is-gg.html) in the *AWS IoT Greengrass Version 1 Developer Guide*\.

-<a name="aws-properties-greengrass-devicedefinitionversion-device-inheritance"></a> In an AWS CloudFormation template, the `Devices` property of the [ `AWS::Greengrass::DeviceDefinitionVersion` ](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-greengrass-devicedefinitionversion.html) resource contains a list of `Device` property types\.
+<a name="aws-properties-greengrass-devicedefinitionversion-device-inheritance"></a> In an AWS CloudFormation template, the `Devices` property of the [https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-greengrass-devicedefinitionversion.html](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-greengrass-devicedefinitionversion.html) resource contains a list of `Device` property types\.

 ## Syntax<a name="aws-properties-greengrass-devicedefinitionversion-device-syntax"></a>